7900ms/000nottheater_deserted_systemlibrary/supplementary/chain-morning-call.md

-> im feeling like im losing myself, am not i ?
+> im feeling like im losing myself (aka self-esteem) , am not i ?
 > like "don't know what im doing, or whether or not should i keep doing it"
 > if u lose urself, it is a low-quality of morning-call